learn-co-students/technical-coach-common-questions-learn-experts-testing-batch/README.md

 * **Assessment questions**: We use assessments to see how a student has done in a specific topic and instructors will pair with students and assess their skills.
 Because of this, students should not be asking Technical Coaches for help with their assessment project.
 There are a number of solutions for handling assessment questions, listed below in order of precedence.
   * **Instructional Videos**: There are quite a few videos you can search through at [http://instruction.learn.co](http://instruction.learn.co).
 This is a great resource that the student should check first.
   * **Study Groups**: If none of the videos were helpful and they're still stuck on a particular concept, suggest they check out some of the Study Groups we run every week.
 This is a great time to learn about a particular concept as well be able to ask questions to a live Technical Coach.

+  **10/19/18: The following solutions are being phased out.
+Please consult with your TCL before doing either of these.**
   * **1:1 Portfolio Support**: If neither videos nor Study Groups were able to resolve the student's problem, have them schedule a 30 minute 1:1 session with a portfolio coach](https://theflatironschool.typeform.com/to/UUhrc7).
 For more info and the link to book a session, you can check out this article on the help center: http://help.learn.co/instructional-support/receiving-course-support/who-can-i-contact-for-help-on-my-portfolio-project
   * **DM the Section Lead**: If the student is still struggling, even after a 1:1 portfolio support session, they can contact the [section lead](https://github.com/flatiron-labs/technical-coach-resources/blob/master/section-leads.md) for that particular section.